 The Search for More

 Prior to 1990, leadership training was almost exclusively reserved for executive-level leaders in higher education.
-With an influx of newly appointed mid-level leaders across community college systems, the Maricopa County Community College District (MCCCD) leadership recognized the necessity to prepare these leaders for their roles as department chairs and maagers; to enhance their skills to overcome the many challenges they would face.
-With guidance from Paul A. Elsner, Chancellor of the MCCCD, and Mesa Community College President, Larry Christiansen, a select committee of leaders from Mesa Community College, including Jim Ferguson, Gary Filan, Gilbert Gonzales, Aaron James, Richard Malena, Jo Wilson, and Chuck Zontanos, began attending leadership conferences across the nation, looking for a program ingredients that might be embraced to meet Maricopa's needs.
+With an influx of newly appointed, mid-level leaders across community college systems, the Maricopa County Community College District (MCCCD) leadership recognized the necessity of preparing these leaders for their new roles as department chairs, managers, and administrators, while enhancing their skill sets to address the many challenges they would face.
+With guidance from Paul A. Elsner, Chancellor of the MCCCD, and Mesa Community College President, Larry Christiansen, a select committee of leaders began looking for a leader development program that would be embraced to meet Maricopa's needs.
 Not finding what they were looking for, this committee originally decided to develop a program within Maricopa specifically focused on developing department chairs at the community and technical college level.
 With the financial support of the district, the committee laid the groundwork for the first Annual Leadership Conference, including learning-centered concurrent and roundtable sessions, best-practice workshops, and relevant keynote speakers who understood higher education and organizational issues.

 Creating a Relevant Leadership Development Program

-The tremendous success of the first conference provided the committee a wide pool of ideas to draw from.
-The next step was to develop a comprehensive body of curriculum that would instruct participants in the fundamental tenets of transformational leadership.
-The committee sent out and collected data from thousands of collaborative surveys, focusing on four specific areas; the characteristics of the position, the responsibility of position, the challenges of position, and resource strategies.
-These results, combined with modern-day business and leadership principles, formed the basis for the first Chair Academy Leadership Practicum.
-The first pilot program took place in Prescott, Arizona during the summer of 1992, 48 participants from across North America were in attendance.
-The ideas and input compiled from that pilot program became the foundation of the Academy for Leadership and Development year-long practicum.
+The success of the first conference provided the committee a platform to develop a comprehensive body of curriculum that would train participants in the fundamental tenets of transformational leadership.
+The committee collected data from thousands of collaborative surveys, focusing on four specific areas: the characteristics of the position, the responsibility of position, the challenges of position, and resource strategies.
+These results, combined with modern-day business and leadership principles, formed the basis for the Chair Academy and its Leadership Practicum.
+Dr. Gary Filan, the Academy’s founding Executive Director, conducted the first Academy Pilot Program in 1992 with participants from across North America.
+The ideas and input compiled from this pilot program became the foundation of the Academy for Leadership and Development.

 Building and Expanding the Academy's Brand